hfp/xconfigure/config/cp2k/README.md

 There are no configuration wrapper scripts provided for CP2K since a configure-step is usually not required, and the application can be built right away.
 CP2K's `install_cp2k_toolchain.sh` (under `tools/toolchain`) is out of scope in this document (it builds the entire tool chain from source including the compiler).

-Although there are no configuration wrapper scripts for CP2K, below command delivers e.g., an [info-script](#performance) and a script for [planning](#plan-script) CP2K execution:
+Although there are no configuration wrapper scripts for CP2K, below command delivers, e.g., an [info-script](#performance) and a script for [planning](#plan-script) CP2K execution:

 ```bash
 wget --no-check-certificate https://github.com/hfp/xconfigure/raw/master/configure-get.sh